openshift/hypershift/docs/content/reference/api.md

 <a href="#hypershift.openshift.io/v1alpha1.KubevirtVolume">KubevirtVolume</a>)
 </p>
 <p>
-<p>KubevirtPersistentVolume containes the values involved with provisioning persistent storage for a KubeVirt VM.</p>
+<p>KubevirtPersistentVolume contains the values involved with provisioning persistent storage for a KubeVirt VM.</p>
 </p>
 <table>
 <thead>